rajatthipe/Mumbai-Annual-Rainfall-Prediction/README.md

 -   **Year:** The year of the recorded rainfall.
 -   **Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec:** Monthly rainfall amounts in millimeters.
 -   **Total:** The annual total rainfall in millimeters.

+## Performance of the model

+* Accuracy of the model is  82.32%.